sensei-hacker/inavwiki/Lightweight-Telemetry-(LTM).md

 | | Launch (20*) |
 | | Autotune (21*) |

-As a general purpose protocol, not all status can be mapped to iNav modes.
+As a general purpose protocol, not all status can be mapped to INAV modes.

 (*) indicates iNav extension, post 2019-02-28